-You know it all too well, that puffy, gassy feeling you get from belly bloat.
-Not only is it uncomfortable, but it can make your tummy look like you ate a basketball!
+That puffy, gassy feeling you get from belly bloat is all too familiar.
+It’s not only inconvenient, but it can also make your stomach look like you’ve swallowed a balloon.

-We all know how much the symptoms of bloating can sabotage your plans and mood like no other.
-But the question is, how do you get rid of bloating?
-What do you do when you’re supposed to be somewhere, wearing something (you know, your awesome new swim suit, or your little black dress), and suddenly your stomach looks and feels super bloated?!
-It’s just uncomfortable and painful and overall yucky.
+Bloating symptoms can sabotage your plans and mood like no other, as we all know.
+But, more importantly, how do you get rid of bloating?
+What do you do when you’re supposed to be somewhere and wearing something (like your new swimsuit or a little black dress) and your stomach suddenly looks and feels bloated?!
+It’s just unpleasant, painful, and unappealing.

 Some Common Causes of Belly Bloat:

-We have all experienced bloating at some point in our life.
-You may even have these uncomfortable symptoms now.
-In most cases, belly bloat is caused by what you put into your body and how you digest it.
+Bloating is something we’ve all experienced at some point in our lives.
+You may be experiencing these unpleasant symptoms right now.
+The majority of the time, belly bloat is caused by what you eat and how you digest it.
+(1)

 Ways To Lose The Bloat

-Some simple tips can relieve your bloat or even stop it occurring in the first place.
-So, what can you do about it?
-If you’re looking for a quick cure to beat the bloat and wake up feeling great, here are some tips that should help.
+Simple tips can help you get rid of bloat or even prevent it from happening in the first place.
+So, what are your options?
+If you’re looking for a quick fix to get rid of bloat and wake up feeling great, here are a few suggestions.

 Watch What You Drink

-It also messes with the good bacteria in your gut and causes damage to the digestive tract.
+It also harms the digestive tract by interfering with the good bacteria in your gut.

 Drink More Water.
 Period.

-You should also be drinking a lot of water in general because it helps you digest food and can reduce the effects of carb-induced bloating.
-Chugging liquids is a vital part of the battle against bloat.
+In general, you should drink plenty of water because it aids digestion and can reduce the effects of carb-induced bloating.
+Drinking liquids is an important part of the bloat-fighting strategy.
+(4)

 Drink Hot Water With Lemon

-A cup of hot water with lemon in the morning wakes up the digestive system and gets things moving.
+In the morning, a cup of hot water with lemon wakes up the digestive system and gets things moving.

-Drinking warm water with half a lemon squeezed in before bed is great for your body, as lemon is a natural diuretic that will help flush your system of excess fluids.
-It also tastes super refreshing and I find it always helps calm my stomach after a meal.
+Warm water with half a lemon squeezed in before bed is good for your body because lemon is a natural diuretic that helps flush excess fluids from your system.
+It also tastes great, and I find that it always helps to settle my stomach after a meal.
+(5)